awakari/interests/README.md

 # 4. Usage

-The service provides basic gRPC interface to perform the operations on patterns.
+The service provides basic gRPC interface to perform the operation on subscriptions.
 There's a [Kreya](https://kreya.app/) gRPC client application that can be used for the testing purpose.

 TODO: screenshot